What is a Gantt Chart? Simply put, a visual bar chart gives a view of tasks to help you schedule and track project progress on a timeline.

 Associate and colleague Frederick Taylor came up with Taylorism through the development of scientific management.

-Giving you a clear illustrate how the project will run.
+Giving you a clear illustration of how the project will run.
 Giving an overview of individual tasks, their time scale and the sequence these tasks will flow.
-Help assess how long a project should take, along with resources needed to complete the tasks.
+Help assess how long a project should take, along with the resources needed to complete the tasks.

 Gantt charts are a great project management tool but not the only option.

-What project management tools could i use?
+What project management tools could I use?
 There are many tools to help with efficiency and productivity in project management.
 Common ones are: